Growing Cilantro From Seed – to Soak or Not to Soak the Seed

 You can do either!

-We're glad we set-up this test.
+We’re glad we set up this test.
 We were pre-soaking our seed and suggesting to our customers that they do the same.

-I mean, most growers are soaking their seed before sowing it, so why wouldn't we?
+Most growers are soaking their seed before sowing it, so why wouldn’t we?

 Pita

 But soaking the seed is a pain in the butt.
-Besides that fact it's another step, and takes a bit of forethought, spreading the wet seed is more time consuming and not fun.
+Besides that fact, it’s another step and takes a bit of forethought; spreading the wet seed is more time-consuming and not fun.

 Better Initial Germination Rate & Growth Rate